-There are some industrial standards for couplers and connectors.
-It is unfortunate that it is often the case that a coupler from one company won't fit the connector from another company, and the reverse is true as well.
+Though there are some industrial standards for couplers and connectors it is an unfortunate truth for compressed air users that sometimes a coupler from one company won’t fit the connector from another company, and the reverse is true as well.

 What I normally do is select one brand from my local outlet, buy lots of couplers and mating connectors, and then discard all of the others that do not connect, or are suspect.
 Do yourself a favor and only keep compatible brands of couplers and connectors in your tool crib or tool box.